SdkcInstruments/Helical/README.md

 Envelope changes are not applied until the envelope reaches its end.

 ### re(L)oad / (R)eload
-* Forcibly recalculates the parameters for each Unit in the left and right channels.
+* Forcibly recalculates the parameters for each Unit in the Arc and Orbit channels.
 Regardless of the number of polyphonies, the duration and pitch of all units are recalculated.
 Patching 5V Gate enables external control.